DendrouLab/panpipes/docs/workflows/deconvolute_spatial.md

 3. Specify the parameter setting in the pipeline.yml file
 4. Run complete deconvolution workflow with `panpipes deconvolution_spatial make full --local`

-The [Deconvoluting spatial data using Cell2Location]() tutorial guides you through deconvolution workflow of `Panpipes` step by step.
+The [Deconvoluting spatial data]() tutorial guides you through deconvolution workflow of `Panpipes` step by step.